Tween Boy Bedroom Ideas

 You can also incorporate things that are important to them by using their photography.
 What tween doesn’t have a million photos on their phone.
 One great way to add in what’s important to them is to frame a photograph that they took.
 It is really inexpensive to get photos blown up and shipped to you using Framebridge.

 Here’s an example of a photo my son took on vacation.
 We hung it above his study table.
+Or try making their favorite vinyl records into artwork.

 Update The Bed for Your Tween